-The most common form of arthritis, osteoarthritis can occur in any joint where the cartilage starts to break down with wear and tear over time.
+The most common form of arthritis, osteoarthritis can occur in any joint where the cartilage starts to break down as a result of a sports injury or accident but can also happy as a result of wear and tear over time.
 Symptoms of osteoarthritis develop over time and tend to gradually get worse.
 The most common symptoms of osteoarthritis in the knee are pain during or after certain movements, stiffness, tenderness, swelling, loss of flexibility, and popping or crackling sounds.
 As osteoarthritis in the knee joint worsens, it can be difficult to put pressure on your knee without experiencing significant pain and discomfort.
-You may also have difficulty moving your knee around in what used to be your full range of motion.
+You may have trouble going up and down stairs, getting out of bed, getting in and out of your vehicle or just getting up and down from playing with your children or grand children.
+You may have difficulty moving your knee around in what used to be your full range of motion.
 Inflammation in the knee joint can increase pain symptoms as the swollen soft tissues put pressure on areas nearby.

-Bone spurs are bits of smooth bone that can develop around the knee joint and feel like a hard bump.
-When Bone spurs are also a symptom of osteoarthritis in the knee joint.
+Bone spurs are bits of rough bone that can develop around the knee joint and feel like a hard bump.
+Bone spurs are also a symptom of osteoarthritis in the knee joint.
 A bone spur in the knee may rub against bones inside the joint or press on nearby nerves, leading to pain, stiffness, numbness, and tingling.
 Bone spurs actually develop as the body’s natural response to a perceived joint injury, like with osteoarthritis.
 When your joint starts to break down, your body will try to add bone to the area to try and fix the damage.
-However, bone spurs can end up causing you more pain and discomfort than was intended.
+Unfortunately, bone spurs can end up causing you more pain and discomfort.

 Health Factors and Considerations

-Osteoarthritis is more common in older adults as it is a degenerative disease that develops with general wear and tear of the body, thus old age is a risk factor.
-Repeated stress on the knee joint over time can also lead to an increased risk of developing osteoarthritis, even at an earlier age.
-Jobs with repetitive movements that put stress on your knee joints, like requiring you to stand or bend repeatedly, can contribute to the development of osteoarthritis in the knee.
+If you’re an adults who has a job with repetitive movements that put stress on knee joints, like requiring you to stand or bend repeatedly, can contribute to the development of osteoarthritis in the knee.
 Extra weight can also put stress on the knee joints because they are weight-bearing, which can lead to inflammation and other issues.
-A history of knee injuries can also contribute to osteoarthritis of the knee, even if they took place long ago and have since healed.
+Have you ever wondered why 2 people that are the same age can deteriorate so differently.
+A history of knee injuries can also contribute to osteoarthritis of the knee, even if they took place long ago.

 Treating Bone on Bone Knee Pain

 There are many ways to address bone on bone knee pain and the first step is determining what is causing the pain.
-Diagnosing osteoarthritis of the knee joint, identifying any bone spurs, and determining the amount of cartilage still present in the joint are all factors that affect how bone on bone knee pain is treated.
-Degenerative diseases are not reversible but there are ways to help manage pain and relieve symptoms while also focusing on how to maintain range of motion and avoid the need for surgery.
+Diagnosing osteoarthritis of the knee joint, identifying any bone spurs, and determining the amount of cartilage still present in the joint are all factors that affect how bone on bone and knee pain in general is treated.
+Degenerative diseases are not reversible but there are ways to help manage pain, stop the progression of degeneration and relieve symptoms while also focusing on how to maintain range of motion and avoid the need for surgery.

 Chiropractic Care for Bone-on-Bone Knee Pain